 Coffee is one of the most popular beverages in the United States with approximately half of all American adults enjoying this drink on a regular basis.
 Whether cozying with a warm mug or grabbing an iced drink on the way to work, coffee is a staple in the routines of many individuals.

 Coffee also happens to have several negative impacts on your oral health.
-Dr. Abraham Stein, a dentist at Millennium Park in Chicago, IL, describes how you can take care of your teeth without giving up coffee.
+Dr. Abraham Stein, a general dentist in Chicago at Millennium Park, describes how you can take care of your teeth without giving up coffee.

 Beware of Teeth Stains